 We recommend washing your bamboo clothing inside out in cold water.
 Very hot water can cause shrinking in bamboo.
 Hang dry them, air dry them flat or throw them in the dryer on low heat.
-If needed, non-chlorine bleaches work best.
-If needed, a low iron is best.
+If needed, non-chlorine bleaches work best and a low iron is best.

 Why did you choose to manufacture in the USA?

-It also doesn’t hurt that domestic production cuts back on greenhouse gases and transportation miles incurred- which means your items have less miles to go before they get to you.
+It also doesn’t hurt that domestic production cuts back on greenhouse gases and transportation miles incurred- which means your items have fewer miles to go before they get to you.

 Why does is say ‘not intended for sleepwear’ on your tag?